New electric cars coming in 2022 and beyond

-With the 2030 ban on the sale of new petrol and diesel cars quickly approaching, electric cars are becoming more and more mainstream, with nearly 11% of new cars sold during the course of 2020 featuring a plug.
+With the 2030 ban on the sale of new petrol and diesel cars quickly approaching, electric cars are becoming more and more mainstream, with nearly 12% of new cars sold during the course of 2021 being fully electric.

 Audi Q6 e-tron

-With electric SUVs being so much in demand, it's not a surprise to learn that the iX won't be BMW's only effort in this area.
-You can already buy the iX3 electric variant of the X3 family SUV, and the smaller X1 will follow suit: its next-generation model, to be revealed in late 2021 or early 2022, will include a zero-emissions iX1.
-It's likely to have a smaller battery and therefore a shorter range than the iX3, but will likely take styling cues from its bigger sibling, including blue accents and aerodynamic alloy wheels.
+With electric SUVs in demand, it's not a surprise to learn that the iX won't be BMW's only effort in this area.
+You can already buy an iX3 electric variant of the X3 family SUV, and the smaller X1 will follow suit: its next-generation model, likely to be revealed in 2022, will include a zero-emissions iX1.
+It's likely to have a smaller battery and therefore a shorter range than the iX3, but will take styling cues from its bigger sibling, including blue accents and aerodynamic alloy wheels.
 Like the iX3, we can expect a small compromise when it comes to the iX1’s boot space and practicality.
 Read more about the BMW iX1 here.

 Genesis Electrified G80

-Genesis is a new luxury-car brand for 2021, but it hasn't come out of nowhere.
-Rather, it's a spinoff from the Hyundai and Kia group, so its electric cars will share technology with the latest zero-emissions models from those companies.
-The Electrified G80 is up first, following on from the conventionally fuelled G80 that's one of the launch models in the UK.
-Genesis it's capable of over 311 miles on a charge – although that was measured using the old NEDC test; a sub-300-mile result is expected from the more modern WLTP procedure.
-The Electrified G80 is only available with all-wheel drive, thanks to a twin electric-motor setup that produces 359bhp and 700Nm of torque.
+Genesis is a new luxury-car brand launched in 2021, but it didn't come out of nowhere.
+Rather, it's a spinoff from the Hyundai and Kia group, so its electric cars share technology with the latest zero-emissions models from those companies.
+The Electrified G80 is up first, following on from the conventionally fuelled G80.
+Genesis says it's capable of over 311 miles on a charge – although that was measured using the old NEDC test; a sub-300-mile result is expected from the more modern WLTP procedure.
+The Electrified G80 is only available with all-wheel drive, thanks to a twin-motor setup that produces 359bhp and 700Nm of torque.
 In Sport mode, that results in a 4.9-second 0-62mph time.
-Read more about Genesis and the Electrified G80 here.
+Read more about Genesis Electrified G80 here.

 Hyundai Ioniq 6 and Hyundai Ioniq 7

-The Hyundai Ioniq 5 hatchback is perhaps the most impressive electric car to launch in 2021, wowing us with its futuristic styling, spacious interior and ultra-rapid charging capability.
-It kicks off the second generation of Hyundai EVs, which will expand in 2022 with the arrival of an Ioniq 6 saloon, and again in 2024 with an Ioniq 7 SUV.
-Details on either car are thin on the ground at the moment, but we do know that they'll use the same platform that underpins the Ioniq 5, and that visually the Ioniq 6 will draw heavily on 2020's Hyundai Prophecy concept car for its looks.
-Read more about the new Hyundai Ioniq models here.
+The Hyundai Ioniq 5 was perhaps the most impressive electric car to launch in 2021, with its futuristic styling, spacious interior and ultra-rapid charging.
+It kicked off the second generation of Hyundai EVs, which will expand in 2022 with an Ioniq 6 saloon (recently spied testing) and again in 2024 with an Ioniq 7 SUV.
+Details on either car are thin on the ground at the moment, but we do know they'll use the same platform that underpins the Ioniq 5, and that visually the 6 will draw heavily on 2020's Hyundai Prophecy concept car.
+Read more about the Hyundai Ioniq 6 saloon here and the Ioniq 7 SUV here.

 Maserati Grecale Folgore

-In June 2021, Maserati released the first images of the new GranTurismo testing on track and on the streets of Modena, Italy, in prototype form.
-The images show the prototypes of the new two-door GT sporting vertical headlights like those on the MC20 supercar, as well as a set of aerodynamic wheels like you’ll find on the Porsche Taycan or Audi e-tron GT – the electric GranTurismo’s most likely rivals.
+In June 2021, Maserati released the first images of its new GranTurismo testing on track and on the streets of Modena, Italy, in prototype form.
+The images show the prototypes of the new two-door GT sporting vertical headlights like those on the MC20 supercar, as well as a set of aerodynamic wheels.
 We don’t yet know the number of electric motors, battery size or power output of the electric GranTurismo, only that it'll be followed up by a new GranCabrio four-seater convertible, which will also be available with a fully electric powertrain.
-The new all-electric GranTurismo will arrive sometime in 2022 – read more about it here.
+The new electric GranTurismo will arrive sometime in 2022 – read more about it here.

-The EQE is Mercedes' fully electric equivalent to the petrol, diesel and hybrid E-Class large executive saloon.
-It features aerodynamic-focused styling that’s nearly-identical to that of the larger EQS, while also packing a 90kWh battery – good for over 400 miles of driving on a charge, says Mercedes.
+The EQE is Mercedes' electric equivalent to the big-selling petrol, diesel and hybrid E-Class saloon.
+It features aerodynamic styling that’s nearly identical to that of the larger EQS, while also packing a 90kWh battery – good for over 400 miles of driving on a charge, says Mercedes.
 The EQE will come with ultra-rapid charging capability up to 170kW, and will be offered with the same Hyperscreen infotainment setup as the EQS flagship.
-Read more about it here.
+Read more about the standard model here and the high-performance AMG variant here.

 Mercedes EQS SUV

-An SUV version of Mercedes’ EQS luxury electric flagship is on the way, with our first hint at what's to come arriving in the form of the "near-production one-off" Concept Mercedes-Maybach EQS unveiled in Munich.
-The EQS SUV will be the same size as the GLS, and we expect a range of between 350-400 miles, four-wheel-drive and ultra-rapid charging capability, like the EQE saloon and EQS limousine it shares its platform with.
+An SUV version of Mercedes’ EQS luxury electric flagship is on the way, with our first hint at what's to come arriving in the form of the "near-production one-off" Concept Mercedes-Maybach EQS unveiled at the 2021 Munich show.
+The EQS SUV will be the same size as the combustion-engined GLS, and we expect a range of between 350 and 400 miles, as well as four-wheel drive and ultra-rapid charging capability, like the EQE saloon and EQS limousine it shares its platform with.
 Read more about the EQS SUV here.

 More sensible and down-to-earth models haven't been forgotten as Mercedes makes the leap to electric.
 A replacement for the Citan passenger van, the EQT is aimed at families and buyers with active lifestyles, who need spacious and practical transport.
 The Concept EQT (pictured) hints at what the production version will look like.
-In similar fashion to the outgoing Citan, the EQT will be made in co-operation with Renault and so is likely to share the platform and powertrain of the next-generation Renault Kangoo E-TECH.
-That means we can expect the same 44kWh battery as the French model, for roughly 160 miles' range from a charge.
+In similar fashion to the outgoing Citan, the EQT will be made in co-operation with Renault, sharing the platform and powertrain of the latest Renault Kangoo E-TECH.
+That means we can expect the same 44kWh battery, for roughly 160 miles' range from a charge.
 Read more about the Mercedes EQT here.

-The Ariya is Nissan's take on electrified family transport and will be a major rival for the Volkswagen ID.4 and Ford Mustang Mach-E. Based on a 2019 concept of the same name, the Ariya gets a choice of battery sizes, up to 389bhp and as much as 310 miles' range on a charge, depending on spec.
-It's being built on the Renault-Nissan-Mitsubishi CMF-EV electric-car platform, which will also form the basis of an electric Renault Megane.
-Although the Ariya is slated to go on sale in early 2022, we expect to see prices and specifications before the end of 2021.
-Read more about the Nissan Ariya here.
+The Ariya is Nissan's take on electrified family transport and will be a major rival for the Volkswagen ID.4 and Ford Mustang Mach-E. Based on a 2019 concept of the same name, the Ariya gets a choice of battery sizes, up to 389bhp and as much as 310 miles' range on a charge, depending on specification.
+It's being built on the Renault-Nissan-Mitsubishi CMF-EV electric-car platform, which also forms the basis of the electric Renault Megane.
+Read more about the Ariya here.

-Renault caused quite the stir online earlier this year when it unveiled the new 5: a reinvented version of its iconic hatchback, now with electric power.
+Renault caused quite the stir online in early 2021 when it unveiled the new 5: a reinvented version of its iconic hatchback, now with electric power.
 So far, all we know is that the new 5 will be capable of covering up to 249 miles on a charge, should go on sale in 2024 and will take on Cupra and Volkswagen's entry-level electric cars, with prices starting from around £17,500.
 Read more about the reborn Renault 5 here.

 Skoda Enyaq iV Coupe

-The Skoda Enyaq iV shares its platform with the Volkswagen ID.4 and Audi Q4 e-tron.
-And just as those models have coupe counterparts in the shape of the ID.5 and Q4 e-tron Sportback respectively, so will the Skoda.
-No undisguised images have been released by the Czech brand yet, but we have driven a prototype version.
-It’ll likely be available with the same powertrains and trim levels as its sister car, but Skoda has yet to provide any official specs or prices for the Enyaq Coupe.
-Read our road test of a Skoda Enyaq Coupe iV prototype here.
+The Enyaq iV shares its platform with the Volkswagen ID.4 and Audi Q4 e-tron.
+And just as those models have coupe counterparts in the shape of the ID.5 and Q4 e-tron Sportback, so will the Skoda.
+No images of the undisguised production car have been released by the Czech brand yet, but we have driven a prototype.
+It’ll likely be available with the same powertrains and trim levels as its sister car, but Skoda has yet to provide official specs or prices for the Enyaq iV Coupe.
+Read our test of a Skoda Enyaq iV Coupe prototype here.

 Smart electric SUV

-In 2023, Smart will launch its first electric SUV, which will bear some resemblance to the Concept #1 that the brand unveiled at the 2021 Munich motor show.
-Details remain thin on the ground at the moment, but we expect the future Vauxhall Mokka-e rival will be capable of around 200 miles on a charge and be powered by a single electric motor.
+In 2023, Smart will launch its first electric SUV, which will bear some resemblance to the Concept #1 that the brand unveiled at the 2021 Munich Motor Show (pictured above).
+Precise technical details remain thin on the ground at the moment, but we expect the future Vauxhall Mokka-e rival will be capable of around 200 miles on a charge and be powered by a single electric motor.
 Read more about the new Smart SUV here.

 SsangYong Korando e-Motion

 SsangYong has become known for building robust but somewhat rudimentary SUVs and pickup trucks over the years, but now it's ready to embrace the future with an electric version of its current Korando SUV, which will be called the e-Motion.
-Set to go on sale in the UK in late 2021, the zero-emissions Korando is rumoured to be getting a 61.5kWh battery, which should give it a range of around 200 miles on a charge.
-The Korando e-Motion is also expected to use a single electric motor generating 188bhp, which would make it the most powerful Korando in the line-up.
-SsangYong is promising "best-in-class" acceleration and a top speed in the region of 95mph.
+The zero-emissions Korando is rumoured to be getting a 61.5kWh battery, which should give it a range of around 200 miles on a charge.
+It's also expected to use a single electric motor generating 188bhp, which would make it the most powerful Korando in the line-up.
+SsangYong is promising "best-in-class" acceleration and a top speed of 95mph.
 Read more about the electric Korando here.

 Tesla Model S Plaid

-Vauxhall has confirmed an electric version of the eighth-generation Astra hatchback called the Astra-e, will be available by 2023.
-The forthcoming rival to the Volkswagen ID.3, Hyundai Ioniq 5 and Citroen e-C4 – among others – will join the company’s range of electric cars that currently includes the Mokka-e SUV and Corsa-e hatchback.
+Vauxhall has confirmed an electric version of the eighth-generation Astra, called the Astra-e, will be available by 2023.
+The forthcoming rival to the Volkswagen ID.3, Hyundai Ioniq 5 and Citroen e-C4 – among others – will join the company’s range of electric cars, which currently includes the Mokka-e SUV, Corsa-e supermini, Combo-e Life people carrier and Vivaro-e Life minibus.
 Read more about the new Astra here.